 When Greece was incorporated into the Roman Empire (27 B.C.), the games were open to Roman officials, emperors even, and eventually to all citizens of the vast dominion; Egyptians, Spaniards, Syrians, Armenians and others are often among the Olympic winners, which means that the Games in Olympia were no longer merely panhellenic – they had become universal.

-An order by Theodosius I in 393/4 A.D. signalled the end of the games.
+An order by Theodosius I in 393/4 A.D. signaled the end of the games.

 This ban was ratified by Theodosius II in 424 A.D.
 The athletic pulse of Greece ceased to beat every four years and Olympia was ruined by earthquakes, fires, floods and suffered the ravages of barbarian plunderers and invaders.